Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Of course, you could instead decide that Jerry was just hoaxing them for his stupid paranormal documentary when suddenly everyone in a local retirement home got young again.
 Either could springboard from that initial setup just as easily.

-In the second encounter, the hunters meet someone or something.
-Decide if this person is well- or ill-disposed to the hunters.
+In the second encounter, [[the hunters]] meet someone or something.
+Decide if this person is well- or ill-disposed to [[the hunters]].
 This person will reveal something about the threat (though maybe not intentionally).

 -   **Who?** An authority, an expert, a witness to strange events, a kid, a homeless person, someone with power, a victim, an escaped prisoner, a zombie, a ghost, a cop, a conspiracy theorist, a priest, a pickup artist, an artist, a medium, a scientist, a monster hunter, a victim.

--   Repeat the first and second encounter pattern until you (and the hunters) have some understanding of the threat.
+-   Repeat the first and second encounter pattern until you (and [[the hunters]]) have some understanding of the threat.
 You will know by now that:

 -   **It is a:** big, small, smart, sneaky, old, new, hidden, obvious, tricky, unintelligent, mindless, cunning, powerful, ancient, newly-spawned, transformed, undead, kooky, misunderstood, deceptive, tragic, arrogant.

 -   **Monster type:** minion master, behemoth, assassin, creature, spirit, alien, old friend, magic, ally, summoned, possessor, trickster, butcher, mother, serial killer, mutant.

-The hunters better go do something about that!
+[[The hunters]] better go do something about that!
 While they make a plan you can take a moment to write up its powers, attacks, and weakness.

 -   Be open to anything---don't think you know the story until the very end.

--   Always say "Yes."
+-   [[Always say]] "Yes."
 You can always add "but" afterwards.

 -   Look for possibilities.